Hotels Are Good Investments for Property Investment Beginners and First-Time Buyers

 - Your initial investment capital is returned with a guaranteed amount of capital gain (this can be through a buy-back option which could look something like 110% after 5 years for or 125% after 10 years).

 During the period of investment, you should receive an 8% net annual income which will be paid quarterly.
-After the investment period, you will also have an assured capital growth at the 5-year mark.
+After the investment period, you will also have assured capital growth at the 5-year mark.

 The Exit Strategy of A Hotel Investment

 Hotel investments have a low barrier to entry as a result of the low asking price and the fact that they are fully-managed on the investors’ behalf.
-Compared to buy-to-lets and HMO conversions the whole hotel investment process is quicker, easier and has less requirements.
+Compared to buy-to-lets and HMO conversions the whole hotel investment process is quicker, easier and has fewer requirements.

-The exit strategy for any investment should be planned out, or at least thought about, before you begin the investment so you know exactly what you are getting in to and how to get out of it.
+The exit strategy for any investment should be planned out, or at least thought about before you begin the investment so you know exactly what you are getting in to and how to get out of it.
 Although hotel room investments are lucrative and hands-free, there will be a point in the future where you want to sell the property on.